-France is a central player in the European Union and one of the world’s most influential nations.
-Also, the French language is spoken in the second largest number of countries and regions in the world.
-The Department of French Studies offers a comprehensive program of study of France and the French-speaking world, in addition to a high level of French language skills that can be used in a variety of countries and regions.
-The third- and fourth-year research courses provide students with specialized knowledge and research methodologies, as well as a deep and multifaceted understanding of France and the French-speaking world.
-In this way, we aim to nurture the high level of education that is indispensable for success in the international community.
+France is a central player within the European Union and one of the world’s leading countries.
+The French language is spoken in the second largest number of countries and regions in the world.
+In addition to acquiring a high level of practical French language skills that can be used in a wide variety of countries and regions, the department offers a comprehensive study of France and the French-speaking world.

 * Please refer to the syllabus for more information on the courses.